Optimal control of port-Hamiltonian descriptor systems with minimal energy supply: Port-Hamiltonian DAE-OCPs

 \section{Port-Hamiltonian DAE-OCPs}

 Subsequently, we leverage the results from Section \ref{s:ODE} to analyze the pH-DAE OCP \eqref{e:phDAE_OCP}.
 To this end, let us first discuss reachability properties of the DAE control system~\eqref{e:phDAE_dyn} of index at most one.
 Let $t>0$ and $w,w^0\in\im E$.
 We say that $w$ is reachable from $w^0$ at time $t$ under the dynamics in \eqref{e:phDAE_dyn} if there exists a control $u\in L^1(0,t;\UU)$ such that the (possibly non-smooth) solution $x_u$ of the DAE in \eqref{e:phDAE_dyn} with $Ex_u(0) = w^0$ satisfies $Ex(t) = w$.
 By $\RF_t(w)$ we denote the set of all vectors in $\im E$ that are reachable from $w\in\im E$ at time $t$.
 Similarly, we denote by $\RT_t(w)$ the set of vectors in $\im E$ from which $w$ is reachable at time $t$.
 The sets $\RF(w)$ and $\RT(w)$ are defined analogously to their ODE-counterparts in Subsection \ref{ss:reachable} and so are $\RF(\Psi)$ and $\RT(\Psi)$ for sets $\Psi\subset\im E$.

-Using the quasi-Weierstra\ss\ form (cf.\ Section \ref{a:dae_solutions}), it is easy to see that the properties of the reach\-able sets for ODEs carry over to the DAE case---with the exception that these sets are always contained in $\im E$ and topological properties have to be regarded with respect to the subspace topology of $\im E$.
+Using the quasi-Weierstra\ss\ form (see \cite{Berger2012}) it is easy to see that the properties of the reach\-able sets for ODEs carry over to the DAE case---with the exception that these sets are contained in $\im E$ and topological properties have to be regarded in the subspace topology of $\im E$.